cysouw/diathesis/text/c06_prepositions.md

 ### [ NA– | NAL ] Transitive forced movement {#sec:prepositions-transitive-location-as-result}

-Similar to intransitive resultatives (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs like *befehlen* 'to order' [@next a] alternate with a location as result [@next b,c].
-There is a slightly different construction with a dative after the preposition *an* [@next d].
+Similar to intransitive resultatives (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs like *befehlen* 'to order' [@next a] alternate with a forced movement construction [@next b,c].
+Note that there is a slightly different construction (without diathesis) with a dative after the preposition *an* [@next d].
 In this example the prepositional phrase simply expresses the location in which the action is taking place, or it is an adnominal phrase.
 In both interpretations there is no valency alternation.

 ::: ex
 a.
 Ich befehle eine Armee.